malkiii/react-pre-hooks/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-> Please include a summary of the changes in your `pull request`.

-Please review the [guidelines for contributing](CONTRIBUTING.md) to this repository.
+> Please include a summary of the changes in your pull request, and make sure review the [guidelines for contributing](CONTRIBUTING.md) to this repository first.